 Dr Gerda Pot, a visiting lecturer in the diabetes and nutritional sciences division at King’s College London, is another advocate of regular meals.
 She published two studies last year that compared the grazing trend with the traditional three meals a day.
 She became interested in meal timing when she observed her grandmother’s eating habits.
 “My grandmother had a really regular meal routine and ate the same amount at the same time each day, right down to the mid-afternoon snack she would consume between lunch and her evening meal.
 She got to a very healthy old age and it got me wondering whether there was something in her approach that would benefit others.”

 Renewed interest in the importance of our bodies’ natural clocks has also boosted the argument in favour of three meals a day.
 Nutritionists now argue that inconsistent eating patterns interfere with the body’s circadian rhythm.
 For one of her 2016 papers, published in Proceedings of the Nutrition Society, Dr Pot reviewed all the available evidence on grazing versus square meals and found that most suggested irregular eating can interfere, negatively, with metabolism and blood pressure.
 “Many nutritionally related processes, like appetite, digestion and metabolism, are governed by our body clocks and follow a 24-hour cycle,” she says.
 Irregular meals can also affect liver function, she adds.
+Luckily there are many places online such as LifeNet Health, to find the biology and important information behind liver function and to know how to keep it as healthy as possibly.
+Like anything, diet plays a big part towards this.

 “If you are constantly eating snacks, then you’re not allowing your internal body clock to be reset,” says Dr Pot “There’s no respite.”
 Our bodies, she believes, need short periods of fasting for this to happen and for our metabolism to function well.